 City officials and staff of the Glenbow Foundation jointly undertook the early planning of the Park.
 The Heritage Park Society was then formed in the fall of 1963 and placed in charge of the construction, development, and operation of the Park.
 To complete the ambitious project, Standard Holdings Ltd. provided a project manager; the Glenbow Foundation supplied a field representative; and the City of Calgary, various corporations, and individuals made personnel and services available at little or no cost to the Society.

-Within nine months two dozen historical buildings were moved in, repaired and then furnished with a few thousand artifacts.
-A vintage train, which is now the Park’s most iconic feature, was restored to operating condition and 4,300’ of track was laid for its thundering journey around the Park.
-The public first experienced the Park on July 1, 1964, which at the time was operated by just 100 volunteers, six full-time staff and 22 part-time employees.
+Within nine months two dozen historical buildings were moved in, repaired, and then furnished with a few thousand artifacts.
+A vintage train, which is now the Park’s most iconic feature, was restored to operating condition and 4,300’ of the track was laid for its thundering journey around the Park.
+The public first experienced the Park on July 1, 1964, which at the time was operated by just 100 volunteers, six full-time staff, and 22 part-time employees.